Prairie Racerunner

 The prairie racerunner is a long, slender, fast-moving lizard of dry, open areas.
 The ground color is dark brown or black.
 There are normally 7 pale stripes that extend from the head along the back and sides onto the tail; these stripes may be yellow, white, gray, or pale blue.
 The tail is long, gray or brown, with slightly spiny scales that are rough to the touch.
 The head and front part of the body are tinged with blue or green, especially in males.
 The belly is gray or bluish gray in males and salmon pink to creamy white in females.
 Racerunners can run across an open area at what seems like lightning speed.

-Similar species: The Italian wall lizard (Pocarcis siculus) is a nonnative species with an introduced population in Joplin's downtown area (Jasper County).
-So far, this population is restricted to an urban area that supports few native lizards, but nearby natural habitat (rocky glades) needs to be monitored to ensure this invasive lizard does not become established and compete with native lizards of Missouri.
-The Italian wall lizard is native to southern Europe and the Mediterranean Sea coast.
+Similar species: The Italian wall lizard (Pocarcis siculus) is a nonnative species with an introduced population in downtown Joplin (Jasper County).
+So far, this population is restricted to an urban area that supports few native lizards, but nearby natural habitat (rocky glades) must be monitored to ensure this invasive lizard does not become established and compete with our native lizards.
+The Italian wall lizard is native to southern Europe and the Mediterranean coast.
 It is in a different family than all of Missouri's lizards, but it looks something like a racerunner.
 It is generally a brown or gray lizard that usually has a green back.
 Patterns along the back and sides are highly variable, often with spots, stripes, or netlike patterns.
 The tail is mainly brown or gray.
 The belly has 6 rows of smooth scales that are usually white or cream.
-Total length can reach nearly 10 inches.
+The total length can reach nearly 10 inches.

 Other Common Names